 Dr. Swati Khanna Wins

-"Best Dentist" Readers’ Choice Award for Three Years in a Row!
+"Best Dentist" Readers’ Choice Award for Four Years in a Row!

 People in and around Burlington, ON have once again shown their love and loyalty towards Dr. Swati Khanna (Dentistry at La Salle) by choosing her for the “Best Dentist” Readers’ Choice Award for 2018.
 Dr. Khanna was also chosen for this award in 2017 and 2016.

 Brush your teeth..round and round" we all remember the song.
 It's amazing though how many people still use improper brushing technique.
 Brushing your teeth properly with a good tooth brush is your best line of defense against cavity causing plaque between dental visits.

 Improper brushing can be as, if not more harmful than plaque itself.
 Brushing too hard or using an improper tooth brush can erode enamel on the sides and tops of your teeth as well as damage your gums.
 Don't be discouraged though, proper brushing technique is easy and rewarding.
 I recommend that you brush your teeth after every meal and especially before you go to sleep as bacteria will remain unchallenged for an extended period.
 Techniques How long you spend brushing your teeth is as important an aspect as how often you brush your teeth.
 Often people "rush the brush", spending under 30 seconds brushing, followed up by a quick mouthwash rinse.
 Brushing your teeth should be a part of your morning ritual and your bedtime wind-down.
 Brushing should take no less that two minutes if done properly, followed by a flossing regiment, then at least one minute with a mouthwash if you choose to use one.
 These five minutes spent on you can be very relaxing and will leave your gums and mouth feeling invigorated and clean.